secretstartups/handbook/infrastructure/incident-management/index.html.md

 1. When the Incident Manager is engaged on an incident, they are responsible for keeping the `Current Status` section of the incident issue regularly updated.
 1. The SSOT for who is the current Incident Manager is the [GitLab Production - IMOC](https://gitlab.pagerduty.com/service-directory/PE8A5MX) service definition in PagerDuty.
-1. The Incident Manager should [monitor](https://gitlab.slack.com/archives/CB7P5CJS1) ongoing [incidents](https://gitlab.com/gitlab-com/gl-infra/production/-/issues?scope=all&utf8=%E2%9C%93&state=opened) and engage with the incident if it escalates to a user-impacting (S1 or S2) incident.
-1. The Incident Manager should engage if requested by the EOC.
+1. The Incident Manager should engage when requested by the EOC.
 [Incident Manager incident Checklist in runbooks](https://gitlab.com/gitlab-com/runbooks/-/blob/master/incidents/general_incidents.md#imoc-checklist)
+1. When possible, the Incident Manager should [monitor](https://gitlab.slack.com/archives/CB7P5CJS1) ongoing [incidents](https://gitlab.com/gitlab-com/gl-infra/production/-/issues?scope=all&utf8=%E2%9C%93&state=opened) and engage with the incident if it escalates to a user-impacting incident.
+In most cases this will happen via the EOC escalating to the Incident Manager.
 1. The Incident Manager should support the EOC by contacting team members from other teams as well as escalating within management when required.
     1. If the Incident Manager is unable to obtain a response through Slack channels, they should escalate to a manager or director to obtain assistance.
 1. They evaluate information provided by team members, provide direction as necessary or when requested, and coordinate to ensure all Team Members necessary to restore service are engaged.